 INDICATION: Treatment of moderate to severe active rheumatoid arthritis (RA) and active psoriatic arthritis (PsA) in adult patients who have responded inadequately to, or who are intolerant to one or more disease-modifying anti-rheumatic drugs (DMARDs).
 RINVOQ may be used as monotherapy or in combination with methotrexate.
-Treatment of active ankylosing spondylitis (AS) in adult patients who have responded inadequately to conventional therapy.
+Treatment of active non-radiographic axial spondyloarthritis (nr-axSpA) in adult patients with objective signs of inflammation as indicated by elevated C-reactive protein (CRP) and/or magnetic resonance imaging (MRI), who have responded inadequately to nonsteroidal anti-inflammatory drugs (NSAIDs).
+Treatment of active ankylosing spondylitis (AS, radiographic axial spondyloarthritis) in adult patients who have responded inadequately to conventional therapy.
 Treatment of moderate to severe atopic dermatitis (AD) in adults and adolescents 12 years and older who are candidates for systemic therapy.
 Treatment of adult patients with moderately to severely active ulcerative colitis (UC) who have had an inadequate response, lost response or were intolerant to either conventional therapy or biologic agent.

-DOSAGE AND ADMINISTRATION: Intended for use under guidance and supervision of a physician experienced in diagnosis and treatment of RA, PsA, AS, AD and UC.
-Dosage: The recommended dose is 15mg once daily for RA, PsA and AS.
-Consideration should be given to discontinuing treatment in patients with AS who have shown no clinical response after 16 weeks of treatment.
+DOSAGE AND ADMINISTRATION: Intended for use under guidance and supervision of a physician experienced in diagnosis and treatment of RA, PsA, AS, nr-axSpA, AD or UC.
+Dosage: The recommended dose is 15mg once daily for RA, PsA, AS and nr-axSpA.
+Consideration should be given to discontinuing treatment in patients with AS and nr-axSpA who have shown no clinical response after 16 weeks of treatment.
 Some patients with initial partial response may subsequently improve with continued treatment beyond 16 weeks.
-AD: 15mg or 30mg based on individual patient presentation (see SmPC for details).
+AD: 15mg or 30mg once daily based on individual patient presentation (see SmPC for details).
 The lowest effective dose for maintenance should be considered.
 Patients ≥ 65 years of age, the recommended dose is 15 mg once daily.
 Adolescents 12-17 years weighing at least 30 kg; 15mg once daily.
 Consideration should be given to discontinuing treatment in any patient who shows no evidence of therapeutic benefit after 12 weeks of treatment.
-Avoid food/drink containing grapefruit.
 UC: Induction; The recommended dose is 45mg once daily for 8 weeks.
 For patients who do not achieve therapeutic benefit by week 8, 45mg once daily may be continued for an additional 8 weeks.
 Patients who show no evidence of therapeutic benefit by week 16 should discontinue treatment.
 Maintenance; the recommended dose is 15mg or 30mg once daily based on individual patient presentation (see SmPC for details).
 Patients ≥ 65 years of age, the recommended dose is 15 mg once daily.
 In patients who have responded to treatment with upadacitinib, corticosteroids may be reduced and/or discontinued in accordance with standard of care.
 Patients receiving strong inhibitors of cytochrome P450 (CYP) 3A4 the recommended induction dose is 30 mg once daily and maintenance dose is 15 mg once daily (see SmPC for more details).
+Avoid food/drink containing grapefruit.
 Special Populations: Elderly: For AD patients ≥ 65 years of age a dose higher than 15mg is not recommended.
-For RA, PsA and AS there are limited data for patients ≥ 75 years of age.
+For RA, PsA, AS and nr-axSpA there are limited data for patients ≥ 75 years of age.
 For UC maintenance therapy, a dose higher than 15 mg once daily is not recommended in patients ≥ 65 years of age.
 For UC patients ≥ 75 of age the safety and efficacy of upadacitinib has not been established.
 Renal: No dose adjustment required in mild-moderate renal impairment.
 Patients with severe renal impairment should use upadacitinib with caution (See SmPC for full details).
 Upadacitinib has not been studied in subjects with end stage renal disease and is therefore not recommended for use.
 Hepatic impairment: Should not be used in patients with severe Child Pugh C impairment.
-Paediatric Population: safety and efficacy in RA, AS, PsA and UC in children and adolescents aged 0 to 18 years and in AD in children under 12 has not been established.
+Paediatric Population: Safety and efficacy in RA, AS, PsA, nr-axSpA and UC in children and adolescents aged 0 to < 18 years and in AD in children under 12 has not been established.
 No clinical exposure data are available in AD adolescents < 40 kg.